Developing your Elevator Pitch

 V. Bring your documents in line:

-Be sure you résumé and cover letter suppport the points you make in your elevator pitch.
+Be sure you résumé and cover letter support the points you make in your elevator pitch.

 Sample Elevator Pitch: